kothasaanvi8/elcfs_protein_complex_modeling/README.md

 To run the pipeline from start to finish, select *Run all* from the *Runtime* menu located at the top left of each each notebook listed in the order shown under Pipeline Execution.<br>

-Note:
+Notes:<br>
-*Google provides free resources, but runtimes are temporary, neither guaranteed nor unlimited.<br>
+_*Google provides free resources, but runtimes are temporary, neither guaranteed nor unlimited._<br>
-*Certain configurations may require a paid plan.<br>
+_*Certain configurations may require a paid plan._<br>
-*All data is cleared after disconnecting/releasing the runtime.
-Save data to either a local drive or preferred cloud storage.<br>
+_*All data is cleared after disconnecting/releasing the runtime.
+Save data to either a local drive or preferred cloud storage._<br>
-*Directories absent from the repo, due to GitHub storage constraints, e.g., featureData, are created automatically during execution.<br>
+_*Directories absent from the repo, due to GitHub storage constraints, e.g., featureData, are created automatically during execution_.<br>

 ### Pipeline Execution
 **i.
 Construct feature matrix.ipynb**